 1. Manage automatic application launches

 To take more control over the programs that load with your operating system, right-click on a blank area of the taskbar and choose Task Manager from the pop-up menu that appears.
-Switch to the Start-up tab, and you can see the utilities and programs scheduled to start up when Windows does.
+Switch to the Startup tab, and you’ll see the utilities and programs scheduled to start up when Windows does.
 Click on any of them, then click the Disable button to stop them from automatically launching in the future.
-The applications in question won't get removed from your system, so you can still open them manually if you need them.
+The applications in question won’t be removed from your system, so you can still open them manually if you need them.

 The system’s launch isn’t the only time when extraneous applications can drag down speed.
 While you’re in the Task Manager, switch to the Processes tab.
 This can reveal which of your currently running programs are taking up the most CPU time and memory space.

 Operating systems need as much free hard drive space as possible.
-That gives the software more elbow room to store temporary data, and more flexibility to organize files.
-If your hard drive is running low on room, you'll start to notice an overall slowdown in computer performance.
-So deleting old and unused files can provide a speed boost.
+That gives the software more elbow room to store temporary data and more flexibility to organize files.
+If your hard drive is filling up, you’ll start to notice an overall slowdown in computer performance.
+Delete old or unused files and you’ll find things move a little faster.

-Luckily, Windows 10 has a screen that breaks down exactly where your disk room is going.
+For starters, find the Windows 10 screen that breaks down exactly where your disk space is going.
 Launch Settings from the Start menu, click System, and then choose Storage.
-Select any of the disks listed to see a breakdown of how much space each types of file (photos, videos, music, apps and games, and so on) takes up.
-You can use this information to clear out files and folders you don't really need.
-Just make sure you've backed up everything important first.
+Select any of the disks listed to see a breakdown of how much space each category of files (such as photos, videos, or apps) takes up.
+You can use this information to clear out files and folders you don’t really need.
+Just make sure you’ve backed up everything important first.

-If you don't want to go through your files and folders and delete data manually, you can turn on a feature called Storage sense.
-You'll find it in Settings, on the Storage screen.
-Storage sense will automatically delete temporary files and files in the Recycle Bin without you having to do anything.
-To configure how the automatic clean up works, follow the link labeled Change how we free up space.
+If you don’t want to go through your files and folders and delete data manually, you can turn on a feature called Storage Sense.
+You’ll find it in Settings, on the main Storage screen.
+Storage Sense will automatically delete temporary files and files in the Recycle Bin without you having to do anything.
+To configure how the automatic cleanup works, follow the link labeled Configure Storage Sense or run it now.

 3. Tone down the visuals

-To implement this tweak, first open the taskbar and type "sysdm.cpl" into the search box.
+To implement this tweak, first head to the taskbar and type “sysdm.cpl” into the search box.
 Next, hit Enter, and then switch to the Advanced tab.
 Under the Performance heading, click the Settings button to disable window animations, fades, font smoothing, drop shadows behind dialog boxes, and other visual enhancements.
-To disable everything and keep Windows as visually pared-back as possible, click the Adjust for best performance checkbox.
+To disable everything and keep Windows as visually pared-back as possible, click the Adjust for best performance bubble.